decaf-dev/obsidian-dataloom/README.md

 Click on a header name to view the header menu.
 In the header menu you can rename the header, sort your column values or change the header type.

-#### Undoing a Type Change

-If you accidently change your column to a different type, all data will be erased.
-It this happens, go to editng mode and use `ctrl+z` or `option-z` on your keyboard to undo the change.

 ![Screenshot](.readme/header.png)

 ### Links